 Since we most often use the same software to create and print our 3D models, it’s quite simple to edit your print beforehand.
 The best 3D modeling software for 3D printing allows you to change your model’s parameters and customize it with just a few clicks, with options that cater to both newcomers and advanced users.

 3D printing works by adding material to the model you are printing in a process called additive manufacturing.
 There is no waste created by removing chunks of material, drilling holes, or sanding the object’s surface to get the desired shape.

-Since 3D printing adds material in layers, some models require supports.
-They act as scaffolding for the model.
+Since 3D printing adds material in layers, some models require supports to act as scaffolding for the model.
 These supports are the only waste produced by 3D printing and most often can be recycled.

 Improved Medical Application

 3D modeling software for 3D printing is revolutionizing medicine as we speak.
-The most obvious uses are for creating casts or prosthetics.
-They can be easily adjusted to patients’ needs to make more comfortable and higher-quality solutions than traditionally applied methods.
+The most obvious uses are creating casts or prosthetics.
+They can be easily adjusted to patient needs to make more comfortable and higher-quality solutions than traditional methods.

 As science progresses, 3D printing is pushed even further by bioprinting.
-By using living cells as printing material, scientists have produced artificial living tissues.
-While we’re still far from having 3D-printed organs used in transplantation procedures, the possibilities indeed are vast.
+By using living cells as printing material, scientists have produced artificial living tissue.
+While we’re still far from having 3D-printed organs used in transplant procedures, the possibilities are vast indeed.

 Frequently Asked Questions

-For the program to communicate with your 3D printer, it needs to act as a slicer.
-That means it translates your model into horizontal layers that are translated to G-Code.
-By interpreting the G-Code, the printer creates the model using the additive method.
+For the program to communicate with your 3D printer, it needs to act as slicer software.
+That means it translates your model into horizontal layers in G-Code.
+By interpreting the G-Code, the printer creates the model using additive manufacturing.

 The best slicing software for 3D printing will have additional functionalities besides communicating with your 3D printer.
 It’ll help you with positioning models on the printing plate, analyze if the model is printable, repair it, and create supports.